margkam/the-dismal-science/process.md

 Week 5: Dec 8 - 14
 * Take finals

+## Insights and Mishaps
+_Section for Tales of Adventure while implementing the vis_
+### Sliders: Potentially problematic
+The year slider was suprisingly fraught with pitfalls.

 TODO:

 Design Evolution:
 _What are the different visualizations you considered?
 Justify the design decisions you made using the perceptual and design principles you learned in the course.
 Did you deviate from your proposal?_
+We considering switching the world map to be a cartogram, with country size scaled by GDP and colored by GDP Growth.
+The advantage of this switch would have been that countries with more of an impact on the global economy would have been emphasized in the vis.
+However, when we explored this option by looking at http://bl.ocks.org/emeeks/d57083a45e60a64fe976, it became apparent that the distortion would create several problems.
+European countries become unrecognizable as they grow.
+Given our dataset, Africa would have disappeared entirely.

 Implementation:
 _Describe the intent and functionality of the interactive visualizations you implemented.
 Provide clear and well-referenced images showing the key design and interaction elements._